NikKowPHP/social-brain/chapters/chapter-17.md

 "I want to apologize for cutting you off when you were raising a concern about the plan today (Recognize).
 It was dismissive, and I can see that it made you feel like your voice wasn't valued.
 I am truly sorry for that (Regret).
 There's no excuse; I was stressed and I handled it badly.
 That was my mistake, and I take full responsibility (Responsibility).
 In the future, I am going to make a commitment to pause and listen to all concerns, even when we are under pressure.
 Your voice is critical to this project's success (Resolve)."

 Leo, who had been expecting a lecture, didn't visibly relax.
 He looked at her, his expression still guarded.
 "Okay," he said quietly.
-"Thanks for saying that."
+"Thanks."

 Maria felt a pang of disappointment.
 The protocol hadn't resulted in an instant, warm reconciliation.
-She realized in that moment that a perfect apology doesn't magically erase the damage.
+Her Architect brain registered this as a failure, but her growing Conductor's intuition told her something different.
+A perfect apology doesn't magically erase the damage.
 It only opens the door to the real work: earning back trust through consistent, demonstrated change over time.
-The repair was not a single event, but the beginning of a process.
-More importantly, the rest of the team, who had witnessed the initial mistake, also witnessed the apology.
-Maria's willingness to model a real repair, even when it wasn't perfectly received, did more to build psychological safety than a hundred speeches about its importance.
+The repair was not a single event, but the beginning of a long process.

+Over the next few weeks, she made a point of asking for his input first in meetings and protecting his airtime.
+Slowly, she saw him start to engage again.
+Her apology wasn't the repair itself; it was merely the promise of a repair.
+The real work was in her consistent actions that followed.
+More importantly, the rest of the team, who had witnessed the initial mistake, also witnessed her sustained effort to fix it.
+Maria's willingness to model a real, ongoing repair, even when it wasn't perfectly or immediately received, did more to build psychological safety than a hundred speeches about its importance.

 **The Practice: The "Four R's" of Repair**